christopherhuntley/is135-docs/StagUpBootstrap/Readme.md

 # The StagUp Bootstrap Project
 >This project is designed to step through the basics of using the [Bootstrap](http://getbootstrap.com) framework.
 You will build a simplified version of the new [Fairfield StagUp](http://fairfieldstagup.org) website.

-The tutorial flows in 10 parts:
+After a few preliminaries, the tutorial flows in 7 parts:
 * [Preliminaries](Preliminaries.md)
 * [Part 1: Setup](Part1.md)
 * [Part 2: Layout, Sectioning, and Grids](Part2.md)